 bridge may account for the remains of mammoth elephants on money and take your choice.)
 Finally, have a look at the cliff face as you drive along the peninsula.
 Note how the strata of the rock face angle up out of the sea and make a mountain.

 That's all part of a tectonic plate.

 On Predicting Eruptions and Earthquakes

 It's simple.
 There are about 500 active volcanoes on the land surface of the Earth; also, the tectonic plates that fragment that surface are in constant movement.
 Thus, your crystal ball can be made of low-grade zirconium oxide and you will still be reasonably accurate if you "foresee" a major eruption or earthquake "sometime this year".
 What most people mean by prediction, however, is something different.
-They want: (1) "This particular volcano is about to erupt," and (2) "a 7.2 on the Richter scale is imminent at this particular spot."
+They want: (1) "This particular volcano is about to erupt," and (2) "a quake of magnitude 7.2 is imminent at this particular spot."

 First, the good news.
 The outlook for predicting volcanic eruptions is not all that bleak.
 The United States Geological Survey uses ground-based sensors and high-orbit satellites in its attempts to keep up with volcanic behavior.
 The sensors pick up underground noises and, thus, know that something is moving.
 The frequency of the rumblings tells what those materials are.
 The sensors are tuned to a Global Positioning Satellite (GPS), pinpointing the position of the sensors and allowing a computer to tell precisely where those materials are.
 This system provides a good picture of the anatomy of a volcano.
 As a volcano swells with magma, the deformation—as calculated by the GPS—can help determine whether or not an eruption is about to take place.